What to Expect During a Home Inspection

 the home inspector will review the seller’s property disclosure statement.
 The statement lists any flaws the seller is aware of that could negatively affect the home’s value.
 Especially the serious ones: Mold, Pest infestation, Roof or other leaks or water damage, Foundation damage, and any Other problems.
 For this reason, there are incentives and tactical strategies involved when considering a home inspection before listing your home for sale.

 During an inspection,

-an inspector has three tasks: To: (1) Identify problems (2) Suggest fixes (3) Estimate how much repairs might cost.
+an inspector has three tasks: To (1) Identify problems (2) Suggest fixes (3) Estimate how much repairs might cost.

-He or she produces a written report, usually including photos, that details any issues with the property.
+He or she produces a written report, usually including photos, that detail any issues with the property.
 This report is critical to the buyer and the seller.
 The defects and who will correct them is one of the final negotiation points prior to closing.

 The Inspector Won’t Check Everything

 Generally, inspectors only examine houses for problems that can be seen with the naked eye.
 They won’t be tearing down walls or using magical X-ray vision, to find hidden faults.

 They can’t predict the future, either.
 While an inspector can give you a rough idea of how many more years that roof will hold up, he or she can’t tell you exactly when it will need to be replaced.

 Home inspectors are often generalists.
 A basic inspection doesn’t routinely include an evaluation of:

 Structural engineering work